Baháʼí Faith in Greater Boston: Austin Wright

-The first "paper" on events of this period is a letter written to the American Oriental Society which was holding its meeting in Boston and the library of materials was held at the Boston Athenæum.
-The letter was originally published as part of the minutes of the Society in The Literary World of June 14, 1851, as an untitled entry whose first quote is "notice of a singular character, who has for some years past played a prominent part on the stage of Persian life" dated February 10, 1851 by Dr. Rev. Austin H. Wright.
-It is considered the first paper giving an account on Bábism, though it makes mistakes typical of the period.
+The first "paper" on events of this period is a letter written to the American Oriental Society which was holding its meeting in Boston, and the library of materials was held at the Boston Athenæum.
+The letter was originally published as part of the minutes of the Society in The Literary World of June 14, 1851, as an untitled entry whose first quote is "notice of a singular character, who has for some years past played a prominent part on the stage of Persian life" dated February 10, 1851, by Dr. Rev. Austin H. Wright.
+It is considered the first paper to give an account on Bábism, though it makes mistakes typical of the period.
 See also Josephus on Jesus.
 It was subsequently also published in a Vermont newspaper June 26, 1851, and a translation was published in a German newspaper.
 Wright, father of Lucy Myers Wright Mitchell and John Henry Wright, was a medical missionary from New England to Persia among the Nestorian Christians.

-Wright followed up with another paper/letter "A short chapter in the history of Bâbeeism in Persia" to the Society published in May 1853.
-Donations to the Society, while mentioned in the first paper, are not listed actually being cataloged, however another donation in 1856 is noted when another set were sent.
+Wright followed up with another paper/letter, "A short chapter in the history of Bâbeeism in Persia," to the Society published in May 1853.
+Donations to the Society, while mentioned in the first paper, are not listed actually being cataloged, however another donation in 1856 is noted when another set was sent.
 The library of materials of the period was first kept under Charles Folsom at the Boston Athenæum until 1855, then the materials were moved to New Haven and accepted at Yale University in July.
 The collection was dispersed and then regathered, purged and organized in 1905 by Hanns Oertel.
 By 1930 the only Bábí related texts in the collection were later works that had been gathered by E. G. Browne.

 Wright died in what was then called Urumiah, in Qajar Persia, January 14, 1865.

 Stephen Greenleaf Bulfinch

-Bostonian Stephen Greenleaf Bulfinch wrote about the religion following the work of Frenchman Ernst Renan who wrote The Origins of Christianity: The apostles in 1866.
+Bostonian Stephen Greenleaf Bulfinch wrote about the religion following the work of Frenchman Ernst Renan who wrote The Origins of Christianity: The Apostles in 1866.
 Bulfinch had been a Unitarian minister since 1830 but resigned circa 1860 when he accepted the Trinity Doctrine.
-Across some 11 pages Bulfinch made comparisons between the Báb and Jesus mostly positive though he also calls the religion a "delusion".
+Across some 11 pages, Bulfinch made comparisons between the Báb and Jesus mostly positive though he also calls the religion a "delusion".

-He marks the court examination of the claims of the Báb like the examination of Jesus (suggesting the account may in fact have been copied), then after while continues:
+He marks the court examination of the claims of the Báb like the examination of Jesus (suggesting the account may, in fact, have been copied), then after a while continues: